davxy/datawok-posts/posts/discrete-logarithm.md

 The idea is to search for `x₁` and `x₂` separately.

-In the first phase all the possible values for `g^x₂` are computed and stored.
+In the first phase all the possible values for `g^x₂` are computed and stored in a lookup table.

 This phase requires `O(√n)` steps and needs to store `O(√n)` group elements.